 Question - My timing is set to 5 degrees advanced at idle; my points and valves are correct.
 Also I have a 009 distributor in case that matters.

-The other thing is that you need to set the carburetor to run a little rich when using the 009 distributor, so checking the main jet size is important.
-Increasing the size of the main jet by one size (e.g., from X127.5 to X130) will improve overall performance when using the 009 distributor.
+The other thing is that you usually need to set the carburetor to run a little rich when using the 009 distributor to reduce any acceleratio stumbles, so checking the main jet size is important.
+Increasing the size of the main jet by one size (for example from X125 to 127.5, or from X127.5 to X130) will improve overall performance when using the 009 distributor.
 Adjusting the accelerator pump to provide maximum squirt will provide better performance as well.

 Question - I just finished building a 2275 cc engine.
 When it came to setting the timing I set it to 8 degrees BTDC.
 Do I use a timing light and set total advance between 26 and 32 degrees at 2500rpm?
 When I checked it was only about 20 degrees advanced.
 Can you set the 009 distributor with the test light method?